huzecong/film-spider/README.md

 - Youku video parts are not concatenated.
 - When downloading long videos on Youku, only a part could be downloaded.
 This issue is due to `youtube-dl` incompetence and I currently can do nothing about it.

+## Reimplement details

+Due to incompetence of `youtube-dl`, you are encouraged to reimplement the `download.py` part using other tools of parsing/downloading.
+You need to reimplement the following two methods:
+- `Downloader.start_download(self, dic)`: This method is called when a new download job is about to start.
+Your implementation should use an asynchronous downloader.
+Dictionary `dic` contains 3 keys: `name`, `url` and `id`.
+- `Downloader.download_progress(self, id, dic)`: This method is called by `youtube-dl` as progress reporter.
+When download is complete or aborted due to errors, you should also invoke this method (usually from `start_download` method).
+Dictionary `dic` should contain key `status`, with values among `downloading`, `finished`, `complete` and `error`, the last two corresponding to download complete and aborted.

+For further info please kindly delve into the code :)